jarnail01/omnio/README.md

 - input/output FIFOs
 - fractional clock divider for slower protocols like UART

+The goal is to at least support the following protocols:
+- UART, SPI, and I2C
+- low-speed USB
+- 10Mbit Ethernet

 This project is being developed for the [Jane Street Protocol Emulator ASIC Competition](https://blog.janestreet.com/protocol-emulator-asic-competition/), targeting Tiny Tapeout on IHP's 130 nm CMOS5L process.

 Deadline: January 18, 2027.
 Target shuttle: March 2027 CMOS5L.